Monroe County owns and operates two airports: Key West International and Florida Keys Marathon International.

 Both of Monroe County’s airports are Federal Aviation Administration FAR Part 139 certified.
 Together they are a vital part of the County’s infrastructure and provide a strong economic foundation for the Florida Keys.

 Key West International Airport (EYW)

-Key West International Airport provides air carrier service for the Keys, serving approximately 760,000 passengers annually on flights from Delta, American, United and Silver.
+Key West International Airport provides air carrier service for the Keys, serving approximately 870,000 passengers in 2018 on flights from Delta, American, United and Silver.
 Key West provides direct air service to numerous cities, including Atlanta, Newark, Chicago, Charlotte, Dallas, Washington, D.C., Fort Lauderdale, Orlando, Tampa, and Miami.
-In February 2019, there will be new service to Philadelphia and in March 2019, there will be a new service to New York.
+In February 2019, new service to Philadelphia and New York was added.

-Key West International Airport also handled approximately 55,000 general aviation aircraft operations and pumped more than 3 million gallons of aircraft fuel in 2017.
+Key West International Airport also handled approximately 31,000 general aviation aircraft operations in 2018, and pumped more than 3 million gallons of aircraft fuel in 2017.

 Key West's Master Plan Update